rstemmer/musicdb/README.md

 * A terminal that supports Unicode, with an Unicode capable font configured (I use KDE's [Konsole](https://www.kde.org/applications/system/konsole/) with [Hack](https://sourcefoundry.org/hack/))

 The `install.sh` script checks for tools needed to install MusicDB.
-Furthermore `musicdb-check.sh` list all tools and Python modules needed by MusicDB.
+Furthermore `check.sh` list all tools and Python modules needed by MusicDB.
 You can run the check-script at any time.

 Execute `pip install -r requirements.txt` to install a basic set of Python modules needed for MusicDB.